-At Your Legacy Legal Care, we will guide you through the guardianship proceedings.
+At Your Legacy Legal Care, we will guide you through the guardianship process.
 We will ensure that you have the necessary detailed letter or certificate from a licensed physician to persuade the court of the need for guardianship.
 If you have decided that the guardian should be a compensated professional rather than a family member, we will see that the chosen person has the required certification.

 How Are the Rights of Wards Protected?

-The law recognizes that a person may be more competent than they are given credit for and has made provisions for protecting wards from having their rights needlessly or maliciously taken away.
+Texas laws concerning guardianship recognize that a person may be more competent than they are given credit for and has made provisions for protecting wards from having their rights needlessly or maliciously taken away.
 With this in mind, the law allows wards and proposed wards to hire attorneys as long as the court deems those wards to have the intellectual capacity to sign a contract.
 The court also authorizes the removal of any guardian (family member or not) who abuses, exploits, or neglects an elderly ward who is disabled under Tex.
 Est. Code § 1 1203.051.
 Removed guardians, however, can file for reinstatement within 30 days of their dismissal under Tex.
 Est. Code § 1203.056.

 The Judicial Branch Certification Commission